Skiing and snowboarding in New Zealand

 Choosing the right gear is not just about deciding whether you’re a skier or snowboarder!
 Picking the right equipment starts with basic clothing and goes all the way to choosing between various board and ski styles.

 When you’re heading up to New Zealand’s ski areas there’s one basic rule: you should dress like an onion – lots of layers!
 You want to be able to adapt to temperature and weather changes on the slopes without getting too cold or too hot, and so your snow clothing should consist of three layers.
-If you don't have room for bulky ski clothing in your suitcase, New Zealand offers a slew of rental shops on and off the mountains.
+If you don't have room for bulky ski clothing on your trip, there’s a slew of rental shops on and off the mountains.

 Head Wrap up warm with a hat (with earflaps), beanie or at least a headband.
 Helmets are advisable for everyone and are particularly important for ski newbies and freestylers.